 • Lack of self-worth, and they can’t give power to others because they feel they have no power themselves

 To learn how to improve your self-worth and empower others, do get our full version of The 21 Irrefutable Laws of Leadership summary (click here for complete book summary).

 Leaders touch a heart before they ask for a hand

 We need to connect with people emotionally before we can move them to action.
 The bigger the challenge, the stronger the connection needed.
 The stronger the connection, the easier it is to enlist support.
 It’s the leader’s job to initiate connection with the people, not vice versa.
 The key to connecting with people is to relate to them as individuals, even if they are in a group.
 When speaking to a large group of people, focus on talking to one person.
 Maxwell shares several tips on how you can connect better with yourself and others.
-Do get more details from the book or our full summary.
+Do get more details from our full summary.

 12. THE LAW OF THE INNER CIRCLE

 A leader’s potential is determined by those closest to himYour inner circle members are those you turn to for advice, support and assistance.
 You need to be intentional about who you draw into your inner circle, and to constantly improve yourself and your circle.